 In domestic use a refrigerator usually has a main cabinet with a temperature of around +5°C and may have an icebox (freezer compartment) maintained at –5°C. A freezer has a lower internal temperature of around –18°C. Combinations, known as fridge-freezers, have become increasingly common in recent years.

-In 2017, domestic refrigeration in the UK used an estimated 11 TWh of electricity, about 3% of total national demand (BEIS, 2018c).
+In 2019 domestic refrigeration in the UK used an estimated 11 TWh of electricity per year, about 3% of total national demand (BEIS, 2021c).
 This figure is down from a peak of about 17 TWh around 1990 due to the improved energy efficiency of fridges on sale.
-However these figures have to be compared with the 3 TWh used for refrigeration by the food processing industry.
+However these figures have to be compared with the 2.5 TWh used for refrigeration by the food processing industry.
 This presumably handles exactly the same food and stores it for longer periods, but it does so in physically larger and more energy-efficient cold stores.

 Until the 1980s there was little interest in the UK in producing ‘energy efficient’ fridges.
 It paid designers to maximise the internal storage space even if that meant cutting down on insulation thickness.
 Electricity bills were a secondary consideration.
 Yet the potential for saving was enormous.
 The average consumption for a European 200-litre larder fridge (i.e. one without a freezer compartment) in 1973 was 550 kWh yr–1.
 A Danish unit produced in 1988 showed that electricity consumption could be cut to 90 kWh y−1.
 Better insulation reduced the heat loss and an improved COP (coefficient of performance) was achieved by fitting a larger evaporator and condenser (Nørgård, 1989).

 In 1994, a European energy labelling scheme was set up in part to promote low-energy fridges.
 The ratings of this scheme were not very ambitious and the best fridges only used half of the electricity of the worst.
-It has proved easy to better the original ‘A’ rating so today (2019) almost all manufacturers offer A+ and even A++ fridges and freezers.
+By 2019 it was proving easy to exceed the original ‘A’ rating and almost all manufacturers were offering A+ and even A++ models.
+In 2020 a new labelling scheme was introduced with ratings to match the improved energy performance expectations (see sample label in Figure 41).

 Vacuum insulated panels (VIP)